FaCuZ/laravel-theme/README.md

 	...
 }
 ~~~
->This will use the theme and layout set by default
+>This will use the theme and layout set by default on `.env`

 You can add data or define the theme and layout: